redis/redis-doc/topics/sentinel.md

 Pub/Sub Messages
 ---

-A client can use a Sentinel as it was a Redis compatible Pub/Sub server (but you can't use `PUBLISH`) in order to `SUBSCRIBE` or `PSUBSCRIBE` to channels and get notified about specific events.
+A client can use a Sentinel as a Redis-compatible Pub/Sub server (but you can't use `PUBLISH`) in order to `SUBSCRIBE` or `PSUBSCRIBE` to channels and get notified about specific events.